 Dubrovnik, located on the coast of the Adriatic sea, is not only a historical heritage declared by UNESCO, but also a world-class destination that receives every year an extremely large number of tourists.
 However, it’s also a great spot for your sea-sun-beach holiday and one of the top places to visit in Croatia.

 The water is warm, pure crystal clear sea.
 Most of the beaches are pebbly but also a few are sandy beaches for enjoying with your toddlers.
 If you are in search of a spot for a romantic getaway, you are not going to be disappointed, because there are some beautiful rocky coves, too.
 The beaches offer pleasant shade and are easy to access.
+A perfect place for relaxation while reading a book or an eReader like a Kindle.

 This is our list of the best beaches in Dubrovnik but if you are into sandy beaches in Croatia, check more details in our post here.
 Maybe you will be also interested in the post about island hopping in Croatia.